Trustlink-APIM/chips/docs/2-CHIPS-for-Individuals/50-CHIPS-Money-Cashsends-ATM.md

 >
 > The 'totalAmount' returned by GET /cashsends/atm/fees will be deducted from the CHIPS&reg; account in addition to the ammount specified for the withdrawal

-### Request the ATM Voucher

-## Getting started
-* [Sign up](https://marketplace.trustlinkhosting.com/component/apiportal/registration) for a Trustlink API Marketplace account.
-* Send an email to apisales@trustlink.co.za with the API endpoints your are interested in.